mlugo18/pacmen_exercise/README.md

 This exercise is a factory for making PacMen and have them move and bounce around the page.
 When button "Start Game" is pressed, the script is run and the PacMen will start moving along the webpage and bouncing off the page walls when it each PacMan hits the wall (page limits).
 Pressing the "Add PacMan" will run the code to determine the position of the new PacMan image and add it to the "game" div.
 It is then added to the array of PacMen, which keeps track of the position and velocity of each PacMan.

 ## How to Run:
+Clone the full repository to reside in a single registry.
+Verify the references to the images to validate the image links have not been broken.
+To play the game, load the index.html file to a web browser.

 ## Roadmap of Future Improvements:
 The existing code can be modified to run loop through the array for the multiple images of PacMan to add variety to the game.